tilt-dev/tilt/internal/engine/README.md

         // sources like local filesystem, kubernetes, ui, etc }
-    // decide what to do: start a pipeline, stop a pipeline actions := dispatch(state)
+    // decide what to do: start a pipeline, stop a pipeline actions := handle(state)
-    // tell listeners what we did
+    // tell subscribers what we did
-    updateListeners(actions)
+    updateSubscribers(actions)
 }
 ```

 When state changes, and only when state changes, can we make decisions about what to do.
-Only after actions have been taken do we tell listeners.
+Only after actions have been taken do we tell subscribers.

 ## Rules
 * No blocking I/O in the for loop
 * No long operations in the for loop
-* Actions taken in `dispatch` shouldn’t directly send to channels that this `for`  `select`s on.
+* Actions taken in `handle` shouldn’t directly send to channels that this `for`  `select`s on.